zodb/relstorage/README.txt

 constructor, or as attributes of a relstorage.Options instance.
 In the latter two cases, use underscores instead of dashes in the parameter names.

+blob-dir

+        If supplied, the storage will provide blob support and this is the name of a directory to hold blob data.
+The directory will be created if it doeesn't exist.
+If no value (or an empty value) is provided, then no blob support will be provided.

 poll-interval